mundyreimer/lindenmayer_systems/README.md

 ### 2) Troubleshooting:

-If your examples aren't running and you are using a recent version of Mac OS X, it might be a problem with *pygame* and virtualenv.
+If your examples aren't running and you are using a recent version of Mac OS X, it might be a problem with the interaction between *pygame* and *virtualenv*.
 More [details here](https://github.com/pygame/pygame/issues/203#issuecomment-365798598).

 Try this line to install pygame instead:
 `python3 -m pip install -U pygame --user`